The Best Winter Sleeping Bags of 2022

-2020 has seen a rise in popularity of all things outdoors.
-With movie theaters, restaurants and other indoor venues closed, and without the option of attending large gatherings, more and more people have opted to head into the great outdoors.
+The legacy of Covid has seen a rise in popularity of all things outdoors.
+With movie theaters, restaurants and other indoor venues closed for so long, and without the option of attending large gatherings, more and more people have opted to head into the great outdoors.
 Camping, hiking, and water sports have become the go-to activities for people from all walks of life.

 One of the best options for getting outside in cold weather is winter camping.
 If you've made your way to this page, it's likely that you've already considered this as part of your winter plans and are looking to explore the gear you'll need to stay safe and warm on your adventures.
-In this article, we'll explore the best winter sleeping bags on the market today, so you can make an informed decision and get the gear you need to experience the outdoors no matter the weather.
+In this article, we'll explore the best winter sleeping bags on the market today, so you can make an informed decision and choose the right sleeping bag to experience the outdoors no matter the weather.

 So you want to camp in the cold...